A SHORT HISTORY OF PERU

 Alan Garcia was elected president of Peru in 2006.
 Ollanta Humala became president in 2011.
 However the economy of Peru is growing steadily.
 Poverty is declining.
 In 2009 the US-Peru Trade Promotion Agreement came into effect.
 Pedro Pablo Kuczynski became the president of Peru in 2016.
-Today the population of Peru is 30 million.
+Today the population of Peru is 31 million.

 A brief history of Ecuador